Alejogb1/job-board/blog-data/what-are-the-best-tools-for-creating-logos-with-ai.md

 One thing I've noticed is the "generate" button is kinda misleading  These aren't magic wands you still gotta do some work  Think of it like having a really talented but slightly unfocused intern they give you a bunch of options then you gotta pick the best one and maybe polish it up

-Okay so let's dive into some specific tools and I'll toss in some code examples cause why not
+ so let's dive into some specific tools and I'll toss in some code examples cause why not

 **1  The Super Simple Ones**